pamatulli81/qs-core-refugee/README.md

   ```bash
   npm install
   ```
-* Start the Qlik Associative Engine in a Docker container:
+* Start the Qlik Associative Engine in a Docker container by accepting the EULA license:
   ```bash
   docker-compose up -d
   ```